20 Self-Inventory Questions for Mental Health Professionals

 Substance Use Disorders & Addiction

-Free printable workbooks, manuals, toolkits/self-help guides for substance and behavioral (i.e. food, gambling, etc.) addictions and recovery
+Free printable workbooks, manuals, toolkits/self-help guides for substance and behavioral (i.e., food, gambling, etc.) addictions and recovery

 There are several SAMHSA workbooks listed below; you can find additional free publications on SAMHSA’s website.
 For fact sheets and brochures, go to the National Institute on Drug Abuse website or the National Institute on Alcohol Abuse and Alcoholism.
 If you’re looking for 12-step literature, many 12-step organizations post free reading materials, workbooks, and worksheets; don’t forget to check local chapters!
 (See 12-Step Recovery Groups for a comprehensive list of recovery support group sites.)